Cardlytics Inc. (CDLX) Stock: A SWOT Analysis

 CDLX) stock’s latest price update

-Cardlytics Inc. (NASDAQ: CDLX)’s stock price has increased by 23.24 compared to its previous closing price of 4.84.
-Despite this, the company has seen a gain of 100.84% in its stock price over the last five trading days.
+Cardlytics Inc. (NASDAQ: CDLX) has experienced a decline in its stock price by -4.46 compared to its previous closing price of 6.28.
+However, the company has seen a fall of -3.85% in its stock price over the last five trading days.

 CDLX’s Market Performance

-Cardlytics Inc. (CDLX) has experienced a 100.84% rise in stock performance for the past week, with a 31.10% rise in the past month, and a 25.05% rise in the past quarter.
-The volatility ratio for the week is 27.97%, and the volatility levels for the past 30 days are at 16.47% for CDLX.
-The simple moving average for the last 20 days is 72.81% for CDLX stock, with a simple moving average of -35.13% for the last 200 days.
+Cardlytics Inc. (CDLX) has seen a -3.85% fall in stock performance for the week, with a 60.43% gain in the past month and a 24.22% surge in the past quarter.
+The volatility ratio for the week is 19.59%, and the volatility levels for the past 30 days are at 16.21% for CDLX.
+The simple moving average for the past 20 days is 58.58% for CDLX’s stock, with a -32.56% simple moving average for the past 200 days.

 Analysts’ Opinion of CDLX